elastic/elasticsearch-net/new_docs/contents/elasticsearch-net/building-requests.md

 # Building Requests

-This section decribes how to build requests to elasticsearch.
+This section decribes how to build requests to Elasticsearch.

 ## Calling an API endpoint